 - It contains a proprietary blend of Organic Ashwagandha root powder, Magnolia bark, Jujube date seed, and Passionflower.

-We all know that getting good sleep is one of the most important things we can do for our self-care.
+We all know that getting restful sleep is one of the most important things we can do for our self-care.
 So it’s no surprise that we like this supplement.
-You get the stress and anxiety fighting benefits of ashwagandha, and you get the double benefit of improved sleep which also helps to reduce anxiety and stress.
+You get the stress and anxiety fighting benefits of ashwagandha, and you get the double benefit of improved sleep which also helps relieve stress and boosts your immune system.